AdobeDocs/journey-optimizer.en/help/using/building-journeys/read-audience.md

 After a union, you can split the audience again by performing a segmentation or an exclusion.

 ![](assets/read-segment-audience3.png)

+## Retries {#read-audience-retry}

+Retries are applied by default on audience-triggered journeys (starting with a **Read Audience** or a **Business Event**) while retrieving the export job.
+If an error occurs during the export job creation, retries will be made every 10mn, for 1 hour max.
+After that, we will consider it as a failure.
+Those types of journeys can therefore be executed up to 1 hour after the scheduled time.

+Unsuccessful **Read Audience** triggers are captured and displayed in the **Alerts**.
+The **Read Audience alert** warns you if a **Read Audience** activity has not processed any profile 10 mins after scheduled time of execution.
+This failure can be caused by technical issues, or because the audience is empty.
+If this failure is caused by technical issues, be aware that retries can still happen, depending of the type of issue (eg: if the export job creation has failed, we will retry every 10mn for 1h max).
+[Learn more](../reports/alerts.md#alert-read-audiences)

 ## How-to video {#video}